Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 ***What is the behavior analytic purpose?***

-Collecting and evaluating statements of behavior as part of identifying behaviors important in producing some result, otherwise known as, "pinpointing vital behaviors".
+The purpose of the software is to collect and evaluate statements of behavior as part of identifying behaviors important in producing some result, otherwise known as, "pinpointing vital behaviors".
 Such statements would be specific to particular domains and perhaps settings within those domains.

 Thus, the issue/setting being addressed by the statements would have to be identified.